 Our story began at Oxford University, where our biotechnology

 originated.
 We want to fly the flag for British innovation in food

-Our technology has been developed by PHD engineers at the University of Oxford and we have complete control over how it works.
-We hold ourselves to high standards and strive to make meat that’s free from slaughter, free from GMO and that uses cells sourced from animals reared organically.
+Our technology has been developed by PhD engineers at the University of Oxford and we have complete control over how it works.
+We hold ourselves to high standards and strive to make tasty, guilt-free real meat.

 All this innovation only makes sense when people love the bite and savour the chew.
 It’s got to score high in the ‘yum’ factor.
 Our British mince meat is made from quality muscle and pure fats.
 Not a lot of today’s meat products can breeze the quality test as easily.